jgoldford/coenzymes/README.md

-# coenzymes
+#
-code for coenzyme redundancy paper
+Code/data for "Protein cost minimization promotes the emergence of coenzyme redundancy.
+Goldford, J.E., George, A.B., Flamholz A., & Segrè, D. PNAS.
+2022. in press"